2023 NBBF Premier League

 The 2023 NBBF Premier League was the 22nd season of the NBBF Premier League, the top-flight basketball league in Nigeria organised by the Nigeria Basketball Federation (NBBF).
 The season began on 22 October 2023 and ended on 25 November 2023 The champions qualified directly for the 2024 BAL season.
 The Final Four was staged in Port Harcourt.

 The Kwara Falcons were the defending champions, but were eliminated in the conference stage.
-The Rivers Hoopers won their 5th national title with a undefeated 13-0 record.
+The Rivers Hoopers won their 5th national title with an undefeated 13–0 record.
 The Hoopers clinched their title on 25 November, after winning the final game of the Final Four.

 First phase

 The first phase ran from 22 to 29 October 2023 and was held in four groups of six or seven teams, divided in two conferences.
 The four host cities were Abuja, Lafia, Asaba and Ibadan.
 The top two teams from each group advance to the Conference Eight, the remaining teams were relegated to the Division One for the 2024 season.

 Initially, 31 teams were announced for the first phase.
 After withdrawals, the league began with 24 teams.